Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 The numerical examples that we provide below are here to illustrate several features of our form of fictitious play.
-In all the examples treated below, we choose $d=2$, $f \equiv 0$ and $g$ as in \eqref{eq:benchmark:d=2} with $\kappa=10$.
+In all the examples treated in this subsection, we choose $d=2$, $f \equiv 0$ and $g$ as in \eqref{eq:benchmark:d=2} with $\kappa=10$.
+The intercept ${\boldsymbol h}^n$ in \eqref{eq:optimization:exploration} is approximated by means of Hermite polynomials, as explained in Subsection \ref{subse:reference}.
+Similar conclusions to the ones that are reported here could be drawn if the regression of ${\boldsymbol h}^{n+1}$ onto $\overline{\boldsymbol m}^n$ (see \eqref{eq:approx:general}) was done by using a neural network.
+For brevity, we feel however more appropriate to restrict the exposition of the numerical results obtained with neural networks to the higher dimensional setting only, which is done in the next section.

-We emphasize that our aim is to demonstrate, numerically, the positive impact of the common noise, not to compare the numerical rates of convergence obtained in the numerical experiments with the bounds obtained in the theoretical analysis.
+It is worth mentioning that, whatever the method that is used, our aim is to demonstrate, numerically, the positive impact of the common noise, but not to compare the numerical rates of convergence obtained in the numerical experiments with the bounds obtained in the theoretical analysis.
 The reason is that the algorithms we present below include additional features (like numerical optimization methods and regressions) that are not addressed in the theoretical analysis.
 This makes difficult any precise comparison.
 Also, it is fair to say that the time of execution of the full algorithm becomes quite long (several hours for the longest experiments), even for low values of $n$ and $p$ ($n$ less than 50 and $p$ less than 100).